Status Update

 Strategic transformation and focus

-• Portfolio will focus on 30 Power Brands and 24 key markets, representing over 75% of turnover and 85% of revenue, with a new operating model post-Ice Cream separation.
+• Growth Action Plan 2030 emphasizes a simpler, more focused structure, prioritizing 30 Power Brands and 24 core markets, representing over 75% of turnover and 85% of revenue.

-Operational and financial progress
+Operational and financial performance

-• EPS growth reached 16%, with Power Brands growing 5.6% year-to-date and representing over 75% of turnover.
+• Achieved four consecutive quarters of positive volume growth, with Power Brands growing 5.6% year-to-date and representing over 75% of turnover.

 Partial view of Summaries dataset, powered by Quartr API